Creative Arts Grants

 Step 2.
 Have a read of all the important info on the application form and make sure you will be able to adhere to all the terms and conditions.

 Step 3.
-Once you’ve got a draft ready, shoot an email through to your friendly Creative Arts Office Bearers, Emily and Liv, (firstname.lastname@example.org) to set up a lil meeting to chat through your application.
+Once you’ve got a draft ready, shoot an email through to your friendly Creative Arts Office Bearers, Vaishnavi and Merryn (email@example.com), to set up a smol meeting to chat through your application.
 This can be online or over the phone.
 We recommend getting in contact at least 3 days before the deadline.

 Step 4.
 Complete your application and attach all the relevant documents, preferably all into one file.